How To Test The Starter Motor (1995-1998 3.8L V6 Ford Mustang)

 TIP 1: The starter motor test described in this tutorial ears and on car test.
 You don't have to remove the starter motor from your Ford Mustang to tested.

 TIP 2: It's important that the battery, in your 3.8L Ford Mustang be fully charged.
-Testing the starter motor with a less than fully charged battery will give you a untrustworthy test result (that could make you end up buying parts your Mustang doesn't need).
+Testing the starter motor with a less than fully charged battery will give you an untrustworthy test result (that could make you end up buying parts your Mustang doesn't need).

 You also need to make sure that the battery cable terminals and battery post are clean and free of corrosion.